 Tag: art and tradition, celtic festival, pagan festival of gaelic origin, samhain, samhain the celtic halloween celebration

-ALL BUDDHIST MALA ROSARY ONLINE FOR SALE In the tradition and history of many cultures and religions, the use of special instruments as a support in man’s path to the Divine has always been of great interest, filled with a particular symbolic value.
+In the tradition and history of many cultures and religions, the use of special instruments as a support in man’s path to the Divine has always been of great interest, filled with a particular symbolic value.
 One of the most significant, popular and commonly known of such instruments is undoubtedly the ROSARY: very often associated to the solely Christian liturgy, it actually originates from Asia, where we find it painted in the frescoes of Ajanta .

 Tag: akshamala, art and tradition, buddhism, ethnic jewels, orient, oriental jewels, tibetan art, tibetan buddhism, tibetan rosary

 In the southern region of Mexico, and specifically in the state of Oaxaca, overlooking the Pacific Ocean at about 1550 meters above sea level, lies the homonymous town.
 Capital of one of the country’s poorest states, the city of Oaxaca is nestled in the valley that bears its name; inhabited since ancient times, different cultures followed each other in this area: the Olmecs, which had their heyday from 1200 b.c to 500 .